-Liz Talley's debut album, 'Road To You' (Armadillo Records, 2006), created quite a stir in the music scene.
-The first single, 'Texas In Your Swing', which was written by Liz and country music legend Leona Williams, opened many doors for the petite Texan.
+Liz Talley's debut album, 'Road to You' (Armadillo Records, 2006), created quite a stir in the music scene.
+The first single, 'Texas in Your Swing', which was written by Liz Talley and country music legend Leona Williams, opened many doors for the petite Texan.

 Liz recalled, 'Radio just went crazy over it and before I knew it, the song was getting airplay everywhere, even landing on Willies Place/XM Radio.
 I think people were excited to hear something different'.

-Following in the footsteps of country music legends Johnny Bush and Jack Greene, Liz Talley started playing drums at the age of fourteen.
-Liz recalls, 'There were dancehalls everywhere in town with live music seven days a week.
+Following in the footsteps of country music legends Johnny Bush and Jack Greene (Tuesday 7 January 1930 - Thursday 15 March 2013), Liz Talley started playing drums at the age of fourteen.
+Liz recalled, 'There were dancehalls everywhere in town with live music seven days a week.
 My parents had to take me to the clubs because I was underage.
 I was making a lot of money back then, bought a car and was putting myself through college'.

-Liz Talley saw the release of her second album in 2009; 'More Than Satisfied' (Diamond Music Group, 2009) received as much media attention as her debut album.
+In 2009, Liz Talley saw the release of her second album, 'More Than Satisfied' (Diamond Music Group, 2009), which received as much media attention as her debut album.

-'More Than Satisfied' (Diamond Music Group, 2009) was a continuation of that traditional country sound with everything from Western Swing to heart wrenching ballads, including a remake of Asleep at the Wheel’s 'Bump bounce boogie' and a bouncy tongue-in-cheek tune 'Johnny’s getting out of jail BBQ!'.
+Liz Talley's 'More Than Satisfied' (Diamond Music Group, 2009) was a continuation of that traditional country sound with everything from Western Swing to heart wrenching ballads, including a remake of Asleep at The Wheel's 'Bump Bounce Boogie' and a bouncy tongue-in-cheek tune 'Johnny’s Getting Out of Jail BBQ!'.

 Liz Talley's second album, 'More Than Satisfied' (Diamond Music Group, 2009), included the following tracks:

-'I'm Not That Good At Goodbye' (written by Don Williams & Bob Mc Dill)
+'I'm Not That Good at Goodbye' (written by Don Williams and Bob Mc Dill)

-'You Can't Take The Texas Out Of Me' (written by Lacy J. Dalton & Fred Koller)
+'You Can't Take The Texas Out of Me' (written by Lacy J. Dalton and Fred Koller)

 'One Man's Angel' (written by Becky Hobbs)